Is There a Dimmer Outlook Ahead for Coeur Mining Inc. (CDE)?

 CDE’s Market Performance

-CDE stocks went up by 2.60% for the week, with a monthly drop of -9.20% and a quarterly performance of -27.10%, while its annual performance rate touched -12.95%.
-The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 4.23% for Coeur Mining Inc..
-The simple moving average for the period of the last 20 days is -5.72% for CDE stocks with a simple moving average of -28.01% for the last 200 days.
+CDE stocks went down by -3.96% for the week, with a monthly drop of -16.74% and a quarterly performance of -29.91%, while its annual performance rate touched -20.55%.
+The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 4.32% for Coeur Mining Inc..
+The simple moving average for the period of the last 20 days is -6.41% for CDE stocks with a simple moving average of -30.30% for the last 200 days.

 Analysts’ Opinion of CDE